The Isle of Malta is currently the smallest member state of the European Union both in terms of its territory and in the size of its population.

-However, this tiny state has such a long, fascinating and turbulent history that a visit there makes you wonder if you may have entered a time capsule, where different eras of the history of the Mediterranean have decided to merge together.
+However, this tiny state has such a long, fascinating and turbulent history that a visit there makes you wonder if you may have entered a time capsule where different eras of the history of the Mediterranean have decided to merge.

-The history of the small archipelago of Malta goes back many thousands of years.
+The history of the small archipelago of Malta spans several thousands of years.

 The history of Malta

 The island’s name is believed to be of Maltese origin, a language which was derived from what is termed “Sicilian Arabic,” and is the only official language of the EU with Semitic origins.

 However, its etymology is believed to be Greek, deriving originally from the Greek word for honey, ”meli.”